emilyrosenberg/emily-rosenberg/README.md

 And on desktop:![Lighthouse report for desktop landing page](assets/images/readme-images/lighthouse-desktop-1.png) ![Lighthouse report for desktop About page](assets/images/readme-images/lighthouse-desktop-2.png) ![Lighthouse report for desktop Contact page](assets/images/readme-images/lighthouse-desktop-3.png)

 ### Code validation
 - HTML <br> I validated the HTML code with W3C and found 2 errors in the meta description.
 The typos were easily corrected.
+The finished version has no errors.

 - CSS <br> I validated the CSS code with (Jigsaw) validator and found 1 error in the margin of the name styles in the header.
 I decided that this style wasn't working anyway, and deleted the line.
+The finished version has no errors.

 ## Deployment
 This website was deployed on GitHub pages. <br>